2745518585/Orita/README_en-CN.md

 ### Initialization

-Run `init.bat | init.sh` in the `Orita/` directory to compile the entry file.
-Ensure that the executable files in the `Orita/bin/` directory can be globally accessed and can be moved to any location.
-When using CMake to generate, the location of the source files will be automatically output.
-If you move the source files, please run `init.bat | init.sh` in the `Orita/` directory.
+Run `init.bat` (Windows) or `init.sh` (Linux) in the `Orita/` directory to compile and generate the entry file.
+Make sure that the executable files in `Orita/bin/` can be globally called, and you can move the executable files to any location.
+If you generate them with CMake, the source file location will be automatically output.
+If you move the source files, please execute `init.bat` (Windows) or `init.sh` (Linux) in the `Orita/` directory.

 To use Orita properly, make sure that your computer has a C++ compiler g++ that supports C++14 and can be globally accessed from the command line.

-Use the `orita reset` command to initialize and clear the configuration.
+Use the `orita /r` command (Windows) or `orita -r` command (Linux) to initialize and clear the configuration.

 ## Usage

 ### Parameter System

-The parameter format for all commands is `/i arg ...` or `-i arg`, and the scope of each parameter extends to the next parameter or the end.

-If a parameter contains spaces, enclose it in quotes, and use `\"` to include quotes within the parameter.
+DOS-style command-line parameters are used in Windows, and Unix-style command-line parameters are used in Linux.
+The following examples use DOS-style.

 ### Built-in Files